 To answer this question, we're going to take a look at things from different professional perspectives, one by one.
 But if you need a quick answer refer to the table below.

 Is a Tomato a Fruit or a Vegetable?

-Knowledge is knowing that the tomato is a fruit, wisdom is the understanding that you shouldn't use it in a fruit salad.
+Knowledge is knowing that a tomato is a fruit, wisdom is not putting it in a fruit salad.— Miles Klington